Clifton War Memorial is a Grade II listed building in the York local planning authority area, England. First listed on 12 April 2018. War memorial.

 Description

-DESCRIPTION: Clifton War Memorial is located in the churchyard to the south-west of the Grade II-listed Church of St Philip and St James and adjacent to the churchyard wall, railings and gate, which are also Grade II-listed.
-A number of other Grade II-listed buildings are also in the vicinity of the memorial.
+Clifton War Memorial is a First World War memorial built in 1920, located in the churchyard to the south-west of the Grade II-listed Church of St Philip and St James.
+It is positioned next to the churchyard wall, railings, and gate, which are also Grade II-listed, with several other Grade II-listed buildings nearby.

-The memorial is of Portland stone and takes the form of an ornamental cross fleurée, which incorporates trefoil detail between the cross arms and an inset lozenge panel to the centre of the cross with a floral motif carved in shallow relief.
-This crowns a tapering, octagonal shaft with a moulded collar and square foot with inverted chamfer stops.
-The shaft rises from a tapering, four-sided plinth with a chamfered foot, which surmounts a single-step, square base.
-Each face of the plinth has an inset fielded panel containing the inscription or names in incised lettering, painted black.
+The memorial is made of Portland stone and features an ornamental cross fleurée, which has trefoil details between the arms of the cross and a central inset lozenge panel with a floral motif carved in shallow relief.
+This cross is set atop a tapering, octagonal shaft that includes a moulded collar and a square foot with inverted chamfer stops.
+The shaft rises from a tapering, four-sided plinth that has a chamfered foot and sits on a single-step, square base.
+Each side of the plinth has an inset fielded panel that displays inscriptions or names in incised lettering, painted black.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.